-On TrustPilot Corenia M., who has endometriosis and Adenomyosis (conditions that make menstrual pain particularly excruciating), writes that after trying countless other therapies to manage her flare ups, Ovira has by far been the most effective treatment and is now part of her regular self-care.
+On TrustPilot Corenia M., who has endometriosis and Adenomyosis (conditions that make menstrual pain particularly excruciating), writes that after trying countless other therapies to manage her flare-ups, Ovira has by far been the most effective treatment and is now part of her regular self-care.

 Another feature lauded by several users was the impressive battery life.
 The long-lasting charge makes it possible to reap the benefits of TENS throughout the entire day.

-I did come across a reoccurring critique of the electrode pads (dubbed “Love Handles”), that they eventually lose their stickiness.
+One important item to note when reviewing if Ovira is right for you is that we did come across a reoccurring critique of the electrode pads (dubbed “Love Handles”), that they eventually lose their stickiness.
 To help keep the Love Handles sticky for as long as possible, Ovira recommends wiping them with a damp cloth once a week.
 Unless you regularly use Ovira during exercise, you should be able to re-use the electrode pads as often as needed for up to a month.